DigitalCampus/django-oppia/docs/dev/client/index.rst

 Before being able to create your own version of the OppiaMobile app, you should have an understanding of:

-* Using Eclipse IDE for development
+* Using Android Studio for development
 * Basic understanding of the Android Java framework
 * How to use GitHub for source code management

 If you are completely new to any of the above, here are a few links to help get you started:

-* Eclipse - installation and set up - http://eclipse.org/
 * Android development environment - https://developer.android.com/
 * Android app development - getting started - http://www.vogella.com/android.html
 * Git - http://git-scm.com/
-* GitHub getting started (and Egit for linking up to Eclipse) - http://www.eclipse.org/egit/
+* GitHub getting started -

 Getting Started
 ---------------
-* Set up your development environment (Eclipse and Android framework)
+* Set up your development environment
 * Create a fork of the `oppia-mobile-android` repository in GitHub
 * Clone your new GitHub repository to your machine
 * Create a project in Eclipse connected to this repository